ethhub-io/ethhub/docs/ethereum-basics/development/interacting-with-clients.md

+---
 title: Interacting with Clients - EthHub

-description: This page provides information and resources to help you programmatically interface with an ethereum client.
+description: This page provides information and resources to help you programmatically interface with an Ethereum client.
+---

 # Interacting with an Ethereum Client: JSON-RPC